leszekhanusz/diffusion-ui-backend/docs/backends/automatic1111.rst

   You should be able to run its own webui interface by going to http://127.0.0.1:7860

-- Run :code:`git checkout master` and :code:`git pull -r` in the `stable-diffusion-webui` folder to upgrade to the latest version
+- Optionally run :code:`git checkout master` and :code:`git pull -r` in the `stable-diffusion-webui` folder to upgrade to the latest version

+- Add :code:`--cors-allow-origins=http://localhost:5173,https://diffusionui.com` to your
+  commandline arguments used to start the Automatic1111 fork.
+  (In the `webui-user.bat` file on Windows)

-- Launch the automatic1111 webui (on windows start the `webui.bat` script)
+- Launch the automatic1111 webui with those arguments (on windows start the `webui.bat` script)

 - Go to https://diffusionui.com

-- select :code:`Automatic1111` in the dropdown at the top of the left panel

 - click on the ⓘ  icon to go to the model info tab